Anthonyxw87/frugal_fortune/README.md

 Meet Frugal Fortune, your go-to Budget App for easily keeping tabs on your money.
 It helps you track your bank balance, total net worth, spending, income, and credit card transactions – basically, all things related to your finances.
 It's like having a simple and smart assistant to help you stay on top of what you earn and spend.

-TLDR: Better version of Intuit Mint
+TLDR: Better version of Mint that doesn't sell your data

 <div align="center">
   <a href="https://example.com">